Tell the Truth!: One Hundred Faces of Unemployment

-On 2 June at the Zaslavl water storage basin near Minsk the leaders of campaign presented a collected book «100 faces of unemployment», dedicated to the problem of employment in Belarus.
-The collected book contains stories of a hundred people, who could not find a job for a long period of time.
-Among them were famous people of the country as well as ordinary citizens.
-Uladzimir Niaklajeu said that the founders of campaign "Tell the Truth!" are supporting the programme of presidential candidate of United Civil Party Jaroslav Romanchuk "Million new jobs for Belarus".
+On 2 June, at the Zaslavl Reservoir near Minsk, campaign leaders presented a book titled One Hundred Faces of Unemployment, dedicated to unemployment in Belarus.
+The book features the stories of a hundred people who had been unable to find work for a long time.
+Among them were both prominent figures and ordinary Belarusian citizens.
+Niaklajeu stated that the founders of Tell the Truth supported the program of Jaroslav Romanchuk, presidential candidate from the United Civic Party, "A Million New Jobs for Belarus".

-Regional activities
+Regional campaigns

-Apart the all-republican actions the activists of the campaign also initiated a series of local actions.
-For example, on 2 June in Mogilev they started collecting signatures for reconstruction of one of the local roads and on 10 June – for publication the time-table of the reception of citizens by deputies of local council in local mass media.
-Several other actions took place in June in Brest, Gorki, Orsha and other towns of Belarus.
+In addition to nationwide campaigns, campaign activists also initiated a number of local campaigns.
+For example, in Mogilev, signature collection began o n 2 June for the reconstruction of a local road, and on 10 June, a petition was launched to publish a schedule of local council member receptions in local media.
+Several campaigns also took place in June in Brest, Horki, Orsha, and other towns.

-On 28 June the activists of the campaign organised an ecological action – they cleaned the lake Svetilovskoje in Baranovichi district of Brest region.
-Identical action was organised on 10 July in Orsha: with the assistance of municipal executive committee the activists of campaign cleaned the river Kuteenka.
-On 28 July they were cleaning the territory of forest-park in Grodno.
-Several actions on cleaning the banks of local basins was also organised in the Brest region.
+On 28 June, campaign activists held an environmental campaign, cleaning up trash from Lake Svetilovskoje in the Baranavichy district of Brest region.
+A similar campaign was held on 10 July in Orsha: with the help of the city executive committee, campaign activists cleaned up the Kuteenka River.
+On 28 July, a forest park in Grodno was cleared of trash.
+Several campaigns to clean up trash from the banks of local bodies of water were also held in the Brest region.